bytinbit/nobubo/README.md

 [The_Compiler](https://github.com/The-Compiler) for their invaluable feedback and encouragement.

-I was stuck on how to use pikepdf properly, [cfcurtis' sewingutils](https://github.com/cfcurtis/sewingutils) provided the answer.
+I was stuck on how to use pikepdf properly, [cfcurtis' sewingutils](https://github.com/cfcurtis/sewingutils) provided an answer.